 How to book train tickets in Thailand

-The process of online ticket booking is really simple.
-You can search for train routes between any two cities in Thailand for your travel dates.
+Booking your train tickets in Thailand is very quick and simple.
+Search for train routes between any two cities for your travel dates.

 After search, we will display the results for your itinerary.

 Find the train services operated by State Railway of Thailand (SRT) available for your itinerary and select the most convenient option.

 Click to expand the details of the route, you will find the available fares.
 Trains in Thailand offer various types of fares, depending if the service consists of sleeper or seating passenger cars.

 - First class Berth arranged in compartments with 2 levels of bunks (Upper and Lower)